Selecting a topic for a research paper or project can be challenging.

 - Did you follow your professor's instructions for formatting a paper?

 Remember to use the spell check feature of your word processor, but also double-check by reading your paper carefully.
 Spell check doesn't catch everything!
 Don't forget to cite your sources!
 When you paraphrase an author or quote an author directly, you MUST credit the source.
 You must also cite another person's work if you use his or her ideas, information, data, evidence, or style of presentation.
 When in doubt, CITE!
 If you have any questions about whether you need to provide a citation, check with your professor.

 Your professor will probably require a certain style to follow, such as APA, MLA, or Chicago styles.
 These will show you how to include footnotes or text references to materials you relied upon.
 There are even directions for citing electronic resources, such as Web pages.
 You will also want to include a bibliography or list of sources.

-Two good books to consult for more information on writing research papers are:
+Here are two good books to consult for more information on writing research papers.